the-t-in-rtf/gpii-live-registries/README.md

 Contributors are expected to understand:

 1. How to collect settings information about solutions (for example, by looking through the Windows Registry).
-2. How to represent information about solutions and settings in [our supported JSON5 format](./docs/options-files.md).
+2. How to represent information about solutions and settings in [our supported JSON format](./docs/options-files.md).
 3. How to test their work both manually, and [with automated tests](./docs/running-tests.md).
 4. How to submit information for review via a development workflow (and how to respond to review feedback).